graphql/graphql-scalars/scalars/contributed/andimarek/local-date.md

 For example "1983-20-10" or "2023-04-01".

-The prefix "Local" comes from the fact that without a time-zone it is a not a specific point in time, but rather expresses a "local point of view".
+The prefix "Local" comes from the fact that without a time-zone it is not a specific point in time, but rather expresses a "local point of view".
 A popular use case for using this scalar are birthdays for example, which are normally not stored with a specific timezone.